Jack12816/greppy/docs/guide/30_mvc.md

 A view can be defined as Jade or any templating engine you want.
 You just have to configure it in the worker context.
-A simple example for the previous declared controller action could be this:
+A simple example for the previous declared controller action could look like this:

     h2 Hello World
       a.pull-right(onclick="history.back();", title="Zurück").btn